oguzkaganeren/prime-number/README.md

 # Function Name
-TODO: findPrime
+findPrime
 ## Installation
-TODO: You can add the function in your project.
+You can add the function in your project.
 ## Usage
-TODO: It is enough to just call findPrime.(it returns int)
+It is enough to just call findPrime.(it returns int)